Published on October 29th, 2012 | by Michael Ricciardi0

 Living Power Cables

 The bacteria have a unique cellular structure — looking like identical cogs in some vast machine — that seems perfectly suited to electrical conductance.
-The bugs fit together in long filaments, capable of forming vast stretches of desulfobulbaceae “cable.”
+The bugs fit together in long filaments, capable of forming vast stretches of desulfobulbaceae “cable.” (the microbes are sometimes referred to as “cable bacteria”).
 So vast, in fact, that a mere teaspoon of sea-floor sediment (from the bottom of Tokyo Bay) was found to contain a half mile of this organic cable.
 Due to this collective structuring ability, the researchers here assert that the bacteria should be considered a metacellular life form (or metazoan).

 While the exact chemical mechanism of electricity generation is not known just yet, it is theorized that the transport of electrons (what’s necessary for any electrical current to flow) occurs between two layers of sediment: the top, oxygen-rich layer, and the slightly deeper (one inch or so) oxygen-depleted layer.
 This lower anoxic layer is richer in the element sulfur (S) in the form of SO4 and H2S ions.
 It is speculated that the microbes break down the H2S molecules and transport freed electrons (via the broken H+ bonds) to the upper oxic layer, attracting oxygen, and forming water as an end product.
 The result of this chemical activity is a continuous electric current.